 Community High School District 155 includes four comprehensive high schools and one alternate education campus.
 Serving grades 9-12, each institution has full State of Illinois recognition and accreditation.
-Enrollment includes more than 7,000 students from Bull Valley, Burton's Bridge, Cary, Crystal Lake, Fox River Grove, Lake in the Hills, Lakewood, Oakwood Hills, Prairie Grove, and Ridgefield.
-The district covers 67.75 square miles located approximately 45 miles northwest of Chicago in McHenry County.
+Enrollment includes approximately 6,750 students from Bull Valley, Burton's Bridge, Cary, Crystal Lake, Fox River Grove, Lake in the Hills, Lakewood, Oakwood Hills, Prairie Grove, and Ridgefield.
+The district covers 67.75 square miles and is located approximately 45 miles northwest of Chicago in McHenry and Lake counties.

-Beginning in 1883, a single public school, Union School, taught all Crystal Lake elementary and high school students.
-In 1906, Crystal Lake High School was split from Union School, and 18 years later moved to the current building that house Crystal Lake Central.
-In 1936, Community High School District 155 began serving Crystal Lake, Cary, and Fox River Grove.
-All high school students attended Crystal Lake Community High School until 1961, when Cary-Grove High School was opened.
+Beginning in 1884, a single public school, Union School, taught all Crystal Lake elementary and high school students.
+In 1907, the high school moves into its own building on the Union School grounds.
+Twelve years later, Community High School District 155 is established by a ballot measure in December of 1919.
+H.A.
+Dean served as the district's first superintendent.
+Crystal Lake Community High School opens at the current site of Crystal Lake Central High School on May 12, 1924.
+The school serves students from Crystal Lake, Cary, Fox River Grove, and the surroundin areas, all of whom attended Crystal Lake Community High School until 1961, when Cary-Grove High School was opened.
 Crystal Lake South High School opened in 1978.
 At that time, Crystal Lake Community High School became Crystal Lake Central.
-A fourth high school, Prairie Ridge, was opened in 1997.
+A fourth high school, Prairie Ridge, opened in 1997.
 The district opened an alternative education campus, Haber Oaks Campus, in 2008.

 All District 155 juniors take the American College Test (ACT) as part of the Prairie State Achievement Exam.
-The composite score for Community High School District 155 seniors graduating in 2012 is 22.9 compared to a state average of 20.9.
-In other testing, the district is one of only 539 districts in the U.S. and Canada named to the 2012 AP District Honor Roll by the College Board for increasing AP participation while maintaining student success rates.
-The district’s students took 1,655 Advanced Placement exams last year in subjects including biology, calculus, chemistry, computer science, English language & composition, physics, music theory, U.S. history, and statistics.
-Honor scores (three or higher) were received on 83% of these examinations.
-Further, 90.6% of the students in the class of 2012 continued their education beyond high school at 2- or 4-year colleges/universities or technical/vocational schools.
+The composite score for Community High School District 155 seniors graduating in 2012 is 22.5 compared to a state average of 20.3.
+In other testing, the district is one of only 477 districts in the U.S. and Canada named to the 2013 AP District Honor Roll by the College Board for increasing AP participation while maintaining student success rates.
+This is the second consecutive year the district was named to the honor roll.
+In 2013, the district’s students took 1,876 Advanced Placement exams in subjects including biology, calculus, chemistry, computer science, drawing, English language & composition, English literature & composition, European history, French, German, physics, psychology, music theory, U.S. history, Spanish, statistics, studio art 2D, and studio art 3D.
+Honor scores (three or higher) were received on 85% of these examinations.
+Further, 91.2% of the students in the class of 2013 continued their education beyond high school at 2- or 4-year colleges/universities or technical/vocational schools.

 District 155 is one of Illinois' most financially healthy school districts, having received the highest financial rating from the Illinois State Board of Education for each of the last ten school years.
 The Financial Recognition rating is based on fund balance to revenue ratio, expenditures to revenue ratio, days cash on hand, short-term borrowing, and long-term debt.

-Dr. Johnnie Thomas is the district's eleventh superintendent, succeeding Dr. Jill Hawk in 2012.
+Dr. Johnnie Thomas is the district's twelfth superintendent, succeeding Dr. Jill Hawk in 2012.